-The catalyst for Mary’s Pence came after two Catholic sisters realized the inequality within the Church.
-Priests and other male colleagues were often granted funds for their work, yet most of the time women’s work was overlooked, grants for their work were often declined.
-“What we need is a Mary’s Pence,” one of the women announced at a prayer meeting.
-This was a play on Peter’s Pence, the Pope’s annual church collection for the poor.
+The catalyst for Mary's Pence came after two Catholic sisters realized the inequality within the Church.
+Priests and other male colleagues were often granted funds for their work, yet women's work was often overlooked, and grants for their work were often declined.
+"What we need is a Mary's Pence," one of the women announced at a prayer meeting.
+This was a play on Peter's Pence, the Pope's annual church collection for the poor.

-Mary’s Pence funds women’s organizations in the U.S. that are working with their local community to create long-term systemic change.
-You can donate to Mary’s Pence here.
+Mary's Pence funds women's organizations in the US working with their local community to create long-term systemic change.
+You can donate to Mary's Pence here.

 Envisioning a world where empowered women and their communities flourish in solidarity and justice.
 Providing resources and support to make it happen.